BohemianVRA/FungiTastic/docs/index.md

 ## 🏞️ Dataset Overview

-FungiTastic is a large-scale (~350,000 observations and &gt;600,000 images), multi-modal benchmark dataset for computer vision, machine learning, and biodiversity research, centered around wild fungi observations.
-It offers expert-labeled data across more than 5,000 species, collected over 20+ years, and is designed to power research in fine-grained recognition, domain adaptation, multi-modal learning, open-set recognition, and more.
+FungiTastic is a large-scale (&gt;600,000 images of ~350,000 observations), multi-modal dataset for computer vision, machine learning, and biodiversity research, centered around wild fungi observations.
+It offers expert-labeled data across more than 5,000 species, collected over 20+ years.
+It is designed to power research in fine-grained recognition, domain adaptation, multi-modal learning, open-set recognition, few-shot recognition, interpretability and more.

 ![FungiTastic Example](assets/Figure1-observation.png)
-**Figure1:** A Fungi observation includes one or more photos [🟩] with expert-verified labels, sometimes spores, and rich contextual data: captions [🟦], metadata [🟧], geospatial [🟫], and climatic time-series [🟦].
-For a subset (~70k images), body part masks [🟥] are included.
+**Figure1:** A Fungi observation represents a real-world record of a fungus and includes one or more photos of the fungi specimen [🟩] with expert-verified labels (sometimes including images of spores) and rich contextual data: captions [🟦], metadata [🟧], geospatial [🟫], and climatic time-series [🟦].
+For a subset (~70k images), ground-truth body part masks [🟥] are included.

 ---

 ## 🧑‍🔬 What Can You Do With FungiTastic?

 - **Fine-grained classification** (closed-set, open-set)
-- **Few-shot learning** and rare species recognition
+- **Few-shot learning** of rare species
-- **Multi-modal and multi-task learning** (mix visual, tabular, geospatial, text)
+- **Multi-modal** (mix visual, tabular, geospatial, text)
-- **Domain adaptation & temporal shift** (yearly, seasonal, and habitat variation)
+- **Domain adaptation & temporal shift** (yearly, seasonal, geographic)
 - **Vision-language modeling** (rich captions)
 - **Semantic/instance segmentation**
 - **Cost-sensitive classification** (e.g., edible vs. poisonous)
+- **Multi-task learning**

+and many more, with predefined benchmarks reflecting real-world challenges and use cases.

 > See [Benchmarks](./benchmarks.md) for benchmark challenges and usage.